Sarah Silverman, 49, Wears A Mismatched Bikini & Sunbathes On A Piece Of Cardboard In NYC

 Sarah’s first photo was a point-of-view selfie, so she was only visible from the chest down.
 The actress wore a black-and-white striped bralette top with tank-style shoulder straps and a low scoop neck that exposed an eyeful of her ample cleavage.
 Her washboard abs were also on full display, along with her shapely legs and light purple bikini bottoms.

 Sarah’s briefs had a boyshort silhouette with a mid-cut leg and a waistline that hit a few inches below the navel.
 The garment appeared to be constructed out of stretchy jersey fabric, and it featured a faux fly detail with two white buttons.
-Sarah completed her ensemble with a red bandanna, which she was using as a facial covering.
+She completed her ensemble with a red bandanna, which she was using as a facial covering.

-Unfortunately for the funnywoman, it looked like the shade was somewhat thwarting her attempt to soak up some rays.
+Unfortunately for the funny woman, it looked like the shade was somewhat thwarting her attempt to soak up some rays.

 Sarah’s face was also out-of-frame in her second photo.
 It was taken indoors, where she was seated on a chair.
 The snap provided a better view of her trim, toned midsection.

-Sarah’s Instagram followers let her know how impressive they found her fit physique by pressing the “like” button on her post over 125,000 times in the span of a few hours.
+Sarah’s Instagram followers let her know how impressive they found her fit physique by pressing the “like” button on her post more than 125,000 times in the span of a few hours.
 Her pictures also inspired upward of 6,000 comments.

 “This is a high quality thirst trap,” read one response to her post.